ayo-klaytn/kaia-devdash/docs/devrel-metrics.md

 - [x] Number of developers graduating through the bootcamp
 - [x] Number of developers making it through the bootcamp and becoming contributor (with NFT badges, with 3 projects or with a level 3 ranked project)
 - [x] Number of developers that have open source project with more than 3 github stars and community recognition
-- [ ] Number of developers active on X within Kaia community (judged based on observation)
+- [x] Number of developers with community rank equal or more than 3.